The doctors said it was “impossible” but here I am with pancreatic cancer at 20 years old

 “He was acting all doom and gloom, like ‘you’re going to die, there’s no point.’
 It had been less than a month since my diagnosis.”

-Since this interview, Alex’s latest CT scan revealed that her cancer is responding well to the chemotherapy and she remains hopeful that the next round of treatment will end with surgery.
+Since this interview, Alex’s latest CT scan revealed that her cancer is responding well to chemotherapy, and she remains hopeful that the next round of treatment will end with surgery.

 More like this